SSH usage

 There will be a prompt for the passphrase, if this was configured when running ssh-keygen

-If successful with the setup, the user will be logged into a shell on the VPU as the oem user.
+If successful with the setup, the user will be logged into a shell on the VPU as the OEM user.